After You (Pulp song)

 "After You" is a song by British band Pulp released as a single in January 2013, the first new single by the band in eleven years.

 Background

-The song had been originally demoed during early sessions to We Love Life, the band's seventh and last studio album to date.
+The song had been originally demoed during early sessions to We Love Life, the band's seventh studio album and last until the release of their eighth album More 24 years later.
 The song wasn't finished and remained unreleased like several other songs from that period.

-Pulp finally went back to finish the song in late 2012 during their successful comeback 2011-2012 tour.
+Pulp finally went back to finish the song in late 2012 during their successful comeback 2011–2012 tour.

 Release

 "After You" was originally released as free download for those who received a Christmas card at Pulp's hometown show at the Motorpoint Arena on 8 December 2012.
 The card contained a unique code to give access to a downloadable gift, which was made available after midnight on Christmas Eve.
 The song finally received a commercial release in January 2013, in a form of download single.

 The band performed "After You" on The Jonathan Ross Show on 9 February 2013.

 The song was remixed by Soulwax and released on 12" vinyl especially for the 2013 Record Store Day.